|Armoured Fighting Vehicles and Tanks preserved in Canada 5a: Ontario, Ottawa, Canadian War Museum

 Armoured Fighting Vehicles preserved in the Canadian War Museum, 1 Vimy Place, Ottawa, Ontario

 The data found on this page has been compiled by the author.
 Photos are by the author unless otherwise credited.
-Any additions, corrections or amendments to this list of Armoured Fighting Vehicles in Canada would be most welcome.
+Any additions, correctons or amendments to this list of Armoured Fighting Vehicles in Canada would be most welcome.